gyao1487/weather-app/README.md

-# JavaScript Code Quiz
+# Weather Dashboard
 ## Description

 The primary goal of this project is to create a simple weather app that retrieves data using the OpenWeather API.
 The secondary goal was to practice using fetch requests, parsing through fetched data, and displaying selected data for the user.
 Also utilized Local Storage for saved searches, and retrieving items from local storage.

 ## Installation

-You can open the webpage in your web browser using this URL:
+You can open the webpage in your web browser using this URL: https://gyao1487.github.io/weather-app/

 ## Usage
 Features implemented on this webpage: